roman-milk/roman-milk.github.io/a-weird-one.md

+===

- ****** A Weird One Ch.
-06 ****** byJust_Plain_Bob© Work was work.
+Work was work.
 I was working by myself entering account information into the computer.
 Twenty minutes before quitting time Shelly walked by my desk, nodded toward the stairs to the basement and kept walking.
 I waited a couple of minutes and then I got up and followed her downstairs.
 She was already on the table with her skirt up and her panties off.

  "Hurry up honey.
 Get it out."